Jake Granville: 2024

 Granville was inducted as a life member of the North Queensland club, and played his 200th game for them in round 5.
 Granville was ruled out for the rest of the season after suffering a biceps injury.
 He played 12 games in the 2024 season.
 On 8 August, Granville announced his departure from North Queensland at the end of the season to continue his career overseas.

 Post playing

 After his Cowboys departure, Granville was playing in the Atherton Roosters for the A Grade squad in the FNQRL.

-In 2025 on NRL Grand Final day, Granville was apart of the players that were honoured as players retired in the current and previous seasons.
+In 2025 on NRL Grand Final day, Granville was a part of the players that were honoured as players retired in the current and previous season.